PlanetRead/subtitle-tool-for-Adobe-Premier/INSTALLATION.md

 # Installation Instructions

+##you can have a look at a toturial on the same [here](https://drive.google.com/file/d/1jrdd3F4BDPjGcT03AyVxs8L3jQoH5fLU/view?usp=sharing)

 ## How to load up the extension

 We will first need to setup the player debug mode to 1 - here's how to do it -